JDanielRod/Incident-Response-Scenario1/README.md

 ---

 ## 🔍 **Objective: Find Brute Force and Create Sentinel Scheduled Query Rule**
-Implement a **Sentinel Scheduled Query Rule** using KQL in Log Analytics to detect when the same remote IP address fails to log in to the same Azure VM 10+ times within a 5-hour period.
+Implement a **Sentinel Scheduled Query Rule** using KQL in Log Analytics to detect when the same remote IP address fails to log in to the same Azure VM 50+ times within a 5-hour period.

+---

+### **Step 1: Create-Alert-Rule**

 ---